mhindi2/GDML-WIki-Clone/Step2Tessellate.md

 # Converting a STEP file to GDML Tessellated Objects.

-The following is a suggested workflow for dealing with STEP file
+The following is a suggested workflow for dealing with a STEP file
 1. Activate the GDML workbench
 2. Create a new file ( FreeCAD | File | New )
 This should create a file with the following structure